parsa-gh/Zabbix/Zabbix-basic-notes.md

 - Connection depends on the command executed (SSH, HTTP, etc.)
 - Mainly used for: custom scripts or one-off commands to gather specific system information
+- Key difference with Zabbix-trapper is that server runs script on agent
+- Server load : High

 ---